juanpalopez/solidity-skeleton/README.md

 # smart-contracts
-Smart contracts of the Genie
+Smart contracts of the dev kit